-Exchange-traded funds (ETFs) are an increasingly popular way for investors to access the global financial markets.
+Exchange Traded Funds (ETFs) are an increasingly popular way for investors to access the global financial markets.
 One of the key differences between an ETF and a ‘traditional’ fund is that regardless of the underlying asset, ETFs are traded on a stock exchange, just like company shares.
-Now that the sector is more established, it’s possible to pick out the best preforming ETFs with which to trade.
+Now that the sector is more established, it’s possible to pick out the top names with which to trade.

-ETFs are simply a convenient way to gain exposure to certain asset groups rather than individual stocks.
-They are technically a fund because the investor is buying a product that tracks an underlying basket of assets.
+ETFs are simply a convenient way to gain exposure to certain asset groups.
+They are technically a fund because the investor is buying a product that tracks an underlying asset.

 Investors approaching the subject for the first time would do well to not let the inclusion of the term ‘fund’ put them off considering trading ETFs.

-Traditional funds, such as mutual funds, are tailored to longer-term holding periods.
-They often restrict investors to only buying into or selling out of the fund on certain ‘dealing days’, which might only occur once a month.
-ETFs accommodate those taking the long view but are more user-friendly so open up the door to more immediate returns.
+Traditional funds, such as mutual funds, were tailored to longer-term holding periods.
+ETFs accommodate those taking the long view, but also more immediate returns.

 What’s more, the pricing and opaque trading practices of ‘traditional’ funds have been overhauled to make ETFs a convenient way to access interesting asset markets.

-- Choice – ETFs are offered on virtually all asset classes.
-There are thousands available to UK investors.
-The underlying asset groups range from bonds to commercial property, solar energy companies to biotech growth stocks, and everything else in between.
+- Choice — ETFs are offered on virtually all asset classes.
+There’s over 1,500 available to UK investors.
+The underlying asset groups range from bonds to commercial property and everything else in between.

 IG – gold

 IG is a true multi-asset broker that offers tens of thousands of markets to its clients.
-As you would expect, it offers a range of gold ETFs, which consist of just one asset: gold.
+As you’d expect, it offers a range of gold exchange traded funds, which consist of just one asset — gold.